garimabhalla9/zomato-landing-page/README.md

 # Usage

-Simply open the InitialSetup branch which includes index.html, style.css code and images files in it.
+Simply open the final branch which includes index.html, style.css code and images files in it.

 Happy Coding!